 Bullying is hurtful behaviour that usually occurs over a period of time (although can occur in single instances; and single instances of unkindness or alleged bullying will be investigated and recorded).
 It is behaviour that a reasonable bystander would say was calculated or intended to hurt or upset the victim.
 It is behaviour that harasses, humiliates or intimidates others.
 It may take the form of teasing, physical assault, verbal criticism, name calling, harassment on the grounds for example that someone has different coloured skin, the way they talk, their size or their name, and cyberbullying (bullying via mobile phone or online).
 Bullying causes fear and distress for the victim and may distract them from their school work.
 It may also affect other students who witness it and it can damage the atmosphere in a class or even in the entire school.
+Bullying in any form, including hazing-type behaviours and initiation rituals, will be treated with the same seriousness as any other form of peer-on-peer abuse.

-The following could all constitute claims of bullying or harassment: racism, sexual bullying, negative remarks about appearance, health conditions or home circumstances (including being adopted or a career), nationality, religion or culture, disability, gender or sexual orientation or SEN Bullying on the basis of protected Anti-Bullying Policy | Kensington Park School Last reviewed: 09/2024 Next Review: 09/2025 characteristics is taken particularly seriously.
+The following could all constitute claims of bullying or harassment: racism, sexualbullying, negative remarks about appearance, health conditions or homeAnti-Bullying Policy | Kensington Park SchoolLast reviewed: 05/2025 Next Review: 09/2025 circumstances (including being adopted or a career), nationality, religion or culture, disability, gender or sexual orientation or SEN Bullying on the basis of protected characteristics is taken particularly seriously.